Chapter 2 - Faculty and Academics

 - Charges department faculty with developing department-specific expectations for faculty contributions to UTSA’s teaching, research, and service missions.

-- Consults with Department Review Committee regarding faculty member's performance and minimum overall scores for each of the four categories of overall evaluation.
+- Consults with Department Review Committee regarding faculty member's performance.

 - Completes annual evaluation as outlined in the department’s evaluation guidelines by college deadline and submit to the Dean, along with a copy of the Department Review Committee’s report.